shawn111/wyrcan/README.md

 Yes.
 But not really.
 Modern operating systems always try to use all your RAM.
 It is simply more efficient.

-Applications and data that are disk-resident and are frequently used are cached in memory.
-Memory pages that aren't frequently used get swapped to disk.
-In fact, on any modern `systemd`-based Linux OS there are a variety of tmpfs mounts all over the system.
-All of this is quite normal.

-It is true that the booted container is entirely memory resident.
-But it is also true that its unused pages will get swapped to disk if you set up a swap partition or swap file on the disk inside your container.
-So under either system, the used data stays in RAM and the unused data ends up in the swap on disk.
+In a traditional boot, the OS starts out on disk.
+As the OS and its applications are loaded, the data is transferred from disk to memory pages.
+When those applications exit, the pages often stay cached in memory.
+Those pages are often written back to disk in a swap file or partition.

+In Wycan, the OS starts out in memory.
+It is true that this requires more memory to boot than a traditional system.
+However, if you boot a container that enables a swap file or partition on disk, the unused portion of the OS will be paged out to disk just like a normal OS.
+So the end result is somewhat similar.
+However, with Wyrcan, you don't have to manage the state of an OS on disk.
+And that is a big win.

 Also...
 Have you seen servers these days?
 You can get 2TiB of memory in bare-metal cloud servers.
 You'll be fine.